 Table of Contents

-To SSH from a client into WSL on a remote Windows machine, use the Windows port forwarding feature.
+To SSH from a client into WSL on a remote Windows machine, use one of the following approaches:

 Prerequisites